Lift at low Reynolds number: Elastohydrodynamic lift in external flow

 These flows are characterized by the increased presence of walls but also by linear variations of the shear rate.
 For large channels (compared to particle size) and in order to gain fundamental understanding of the lift mechanism, it is insightful to consider first the case of an unbounded Poiseuille flow that is, a parabolic velocity profile with no walls imposing a condition of zero velocity.

 \paragraph{Lift in unbounded Poiseuille flow}

-In the soft lubrication framework, the necessary breaking of the bottom-up symmetry in terms of pressure (see Fig. \ref{fig:symmetries} for convention on directions) is obtained by the presence of a wall.
-The pressure gradient that is created between the particle and the wall is different from that on the other side of the particle, leading to different deformations patterns at the bottom and at the top of particles, eventually leading to the fore-aft asymmetry that induces an overpressure below the particle and makes the appearance of the lift force possible.
+In the soft lubrication framework, the necessary breaking of the symmetry relatively to the flow direction in terms of pressure is obtained by the presence of a wall.
+The pressure gradient that is created between the particle and the wall is different from that on the other side of the particle, leading to different deformations patterns on each side of the particle, eventually leading to the fore-aft asymmetry that induces an overpressure below the particle and makes the appearance of the lift force possible.

 This sequence is indeed also possible in the configuration of an unbounded Poiseuille flow where a particle is surrounded by different shear rates on both sides, except when it is located on the central line of the flow.
 This situation can create an asymmetry in the deformation patterns along the flow direction, making thus possible the appearance of a net lift force.
 Notably, while in the soft-lubrication framework the creation of a gap resembling that of the Reynolds slider makes it intuitive the sign of the lift force, the deformation arising on both sides of the particle leads to a less clear situation.